 What that does is consolidate your own sense of singularity in the world.
 There I was, 15 years old, and nobody owes me a crumb of loyalty.
 Nobody’s got my back.

-So I become an internet fiend, looking for people to turn to and trying to find some self-esteem.
+So I become an internet addict, looking for people to turn to and trying to find some self-esteem.
 One of the lasting consequences was a perpetuated turn against self-appearance.

-I was an ugly kid – that much is true.
-But nobody deserves to feel so rotten about how they look.
+While I was an ugly kid, nobody deserves to feel so rotten about how they look.
 When you end up in a bad place and you don’t have answers, you find your own reasons to explain it all.

 So, for confidence, assertiveness, self-assurance, I’ve always been behind.
 And these days, because we’re far more mobile and there’s far more choice about how and with whom we spend our time, that really matters.